-January 2014 - MSDE and the Maryland Coalition for Financial Literacy co-sponsored a Maryland May 2014 Financial Literacy Education Logo and Slogan Design Contest (Appendix F).
+January 2014 - May 2014 MSDE and the Maryland Coalition for Financial Literacy co-sponsored a Maryland Financial Literacy Education Logo and Slogan Design Contest (Appendix F).
 October 2013 MSDE received a \$30,000 College Access Challenge Grant Program sub grant from the Maryland Higher Education Commission supporting financial literacy education.
-August 2013 MSDE partnered with Take Charge Today (TCT) and Junior Achievement (JA) to sponsor a statewide professional development for elementary, middle and high school teachers on delivering financial literacy instruction using the TCT and JA instructional resources.
-July 2013 MSDE issued an RFP for the development of an online course in financial literacy education as part of Maryland's Race to the Top Initiative.
+August 2013MSDE partnered with Take Charge Today (TCT) and Junior Achievement (Junior Achievement (Ju July 2013 MSDE issued an RFP for the development of an online course in financial literacy education as part of Maryland's Race to the Top Initiative.
 June 2013 MSDE in partnership with the Caroline County Public School System completed work to improve the career and academic advisory model.
 School counselors at the elementary, middle and high school levels are employing a student-centered and data-driven model of support services to strengthen a college-going culture in the school system.
 April 2013 MSDE in partnership with Take Charge Today completed work on the development of lessons/instructional resources to support a college going culture.
 February 2013 MSDE launched the "Investing Fundamentals" webinar, showcasing both content expertise and instructional strategies to help students apply investment concepts to real- world applications.
 Additionally, the video library was expanded to help teachers discuss individual retirement accounts, investing principles and how to choose a financial advisor.
 January 2013 MSDE trained a cadre of Master Teachers to conduct local professional development sessions.
 Local training sessions for teachers were subsequently conducted in April 2013, August 2013, September 2013 and October 2013.
 November 2012 MSDE launched the "Invest In Your Future" webinar, showcasing both content expertise and instructional strategies to help students prepare for and access higher education.
 Additionally, MSDE began the development of a video library, which features content experts in financial literacy discussing concepts that can be difficult to teach.
 Videos were developed to help teachers discuss the Free Application for Federal Student Aid (FAFSA), financing higher education and 529 plans.
 October 2012 MSDE received a \$75,000 College Access Challenge Grant Program sub grant from the Maryland Higher Education Commission supporting financial literacy education.
 September 2012 Local school systems updated their certification information.
 The remainder of this report summarizes their implementation of financial literacy education.
-August 2012 MSDE partnered with PNC Bank and Junior Achievement (JA) to sponsor a statewide professional development on delivering financial literacy instruction using the Family Economics and Financial Education (FEFE) and JA instructional resources.
+August 2012 MSDE partnered with PNC Bank and Junior Achievement (JA) to sponsor a statewide professional development on delivering financial literacy instruction using the Take Charge Today (TCT) and JA instructional resources.